 Learn something new every day More Info... by email

-An electric motor is an inductive load that is used to convert electricity into physical work.
-It requires more power to start turning the rotor initially than it requires to keep an already-turning rotor in motion.
-When voltage is applied to the leads on an electric motor, the motor generates a change in magnetic flux.
+An electric motor is a common example.
+In these cases, the load is used to convert electricity into physical work.
+It generally requires more power to start turning the rotor initially than it requires to keep an already-turning rotor in motion, and when voltage is applied to the leads on an electric motor the motor generates a change in magnetic flux.
 This change induces an electromotive force that opposes the forward-turning force that would start the motor turning; this phenomenon is called a back electromotive force (EMF).
-After several seconds, an electric motor will have overcome the some of the impedance caused by a back EMF, and the motor will function as designed.
+After several seconds, an electric motor will have overcome the some of the impedance caused by a back EMF, and will function as designed.

 Back EMF causes some of the power from the power source to be wasted.
 For this reason, an inductive load such as an alternating current (AC) electrical motor will use only about 70% of the electrical energy to do actual work.
 This means that such loads will require a power supply that can provide enough electrical power to start the motor.
 This power supply must also provide enough power for the motor to perform physical work as needed.